Customize Consent Preferences

 This may seem like a plug but the reality is that consulting an attorney is an important part of protecting your rights.
 Our experienced attorneys have handled countless partition actions, and can help you understand your property rights and responsibility.
 By knowing what the law will provide and combining that with experience about what judges have done in the past the attorneys can help you find areas of compromise and areas to hold firm.

-At Schorr Law, our Los Angeles Partition Attorneys are constantly litigating partition actions with great success.
+At Schorr Law, our Los Angeles-based Partition Attorneys are constantly litigating partition actions with great success.
 At any given moment in time we are in the process of partitioning real property throughout the State of California.
 Our experience includes rural property, urban property, commercial property, residential property under many varied circumstances.
 Get a free consultation by calling us.

 Scroll